KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

 <a name="skinInverseBindMatrix-png"></a>Image 20b: The transformation of the geometry with the inverse bind matrix of joint 1.
 </p>

 This transformation may look counterintuitive at first glance.
-But the goal of this transformation is to "undo" the transformation that is done by the initial global transform of the respective joint node so that the influences of the joint to the mesh vertices may be computed based on their actual global transform.
+But the goal of this transformation is to bring the coordinates of the skinned vertices into the same space as each joint.

 ## Vertex skinning implementation